Snuby/cocos2d-javascript/README.md

     cd ~/my_first_project
     cocos server

 Now visit http://localhost:4000 and with a bit of luck you'll have something showing.

 Developing
 ==========

 Cocos2D JavaScript uses a package called [Jah][jah] to handle development and compilation.
 All the code you write will be in separate JavaScript files which you can organise any way you wish.
 When it comes to deploying your application, Jah will compile these files down into a small number of JavaScript files for you to put on your webserver.

 The entry point for the code is the file _src/main.js_ where you'll find an `exports.main` function which will be called when your application starts.

-The HTML for your page sent by the development server is at _public/index.html.template_ and can be customised if you need any special additions to it.
+The HTML for the page sent by the development server is at _public/index.html.template_ and can be customised if you need any special alterations to it.

 Compiling your application
 ==========================

 You should never use the development server in production.
-It's very slow and insecure.
-Instead you will compile your application into a single JavaScript file.
-This file includes everything, you don't need to worry about hosting any external resources such as images and tilemaps.
+It's slow and insecure.
+Instead you will compile your application into a handful of JavaScript files.
+You'll get one file for each library that you use.
+So normally you'll end up with three files: _jah.js_, _cocos2d.js_ and _application.js_.
+The first two are standard libraries that you can reuse in multiple applications.
+While the third file is your application code.

-To do this, on Windows double click the 'Compile project' shortcut in your project's folder.
+To compile your project on Windows double click the 'Compile project' shortcut in your project's folder.

-On Linux and Mac OS X in your terminal run:
+To compile on Linux or Mac OS X open your terminal and run:

     cd ~/my_first_project
     cocos make

-The file will be written to _build/_.
-You can run this through a JavaScript minifier if you so choose.
-You will get a very good reduction in size if your Web server is configured to gzip JavaScript files.
+The files will be written to _build/_.
+You can run the resulting .js files through a JavaScript minifier if you so choose.
+You will also get a good reduction in size if your Web server is configured to gzip JavaScript files.

 Browser Support
 ===============

-Everything should work in Firefox 3, Chrome, Safari, Opera and IE9.
+Everything is designed to work in Firefox 3, Chrome, Safari, Opera and IE9+.
 If that is not the case then please file a bug report.

 Documentation
 =============